MORRIS WALK ESTATEOver 100 council and housing association estates across London are under threat of demolition. Our research shows where they are.

 562 homes on Greenwich’s Morris Walk estate in Charlton are earmarked for demolition.

 The 5.5 hectare estate overlooks Maryon park to the West and the Thames barrier to the North.

-Outline permission granted in 2015 for 766 replacement homes, with just 35% affordable of which 70% affordable rent.
+Outline permission granted in 2015 for 766 replacement homes, with the requirement to provide between 35% and 45% affordable housing, depending on viability.
 The estate is being redeveloped in a joint venture between Greenwich Council and developer Lovell

 The Mayors report approving the application acknowledges that there will be a net loss of 333 social rented units.